 Understanding costs of courses

-Most ACL Essex courses have some form of government funding which ACL receives from the Skills Funding Agency (SFA) or the Education Funding Agency (EFA).
+Most ACL Essex courses have some form of government funding which ACL receives from the Education and Skills Funding Agency (ESFA).

 Please be aware that course fees are correct at the time of publication but may change.

 If you would like to enrol on a course that is government funded you must meet the eligibility criteria as detailed below.